ysufender/JASM/docs/DOCUMENTATION.md

 If target is a library:

-1. Assemble every file as object files and store theri AssemblyInfo's in memory.
+1. Assemble every file as object files and store their AssemblyInfo's in memory.

 If the single mode is active: